 Flakery—the habitual failure to follow through on social commitments—is like a new piece of tender in the social economy: we all accept it.
 And the sympathy often evoked by the flake’s scapegoat, whether it’s work, sickness, tiredness, or lack of funds, lubricates our acceptance.
 But flakery is a problem, and here’s why:

-- It makes people feel unimportant in a concrete, nondelusional way.
+1. It makes people feel unimportant in a concrete, nondelusional way.
 The flake implicitly denies that other people’s lives are as real and as important as their own.

-- It replicates like a virus.
+2. It replicates like a virus.
 By flaking, you give license to others to do the same.
 And even if you don’t flake, you make it socially acceptable by accepting it.

 It’s no longer particularly weird for people to not show up to an event.
 With some, it’s gotten to the point where you’re more surprised when they do show up.

-The Internet is interesting.
+Which brings me to the Internet.
 As a source of information and entertainment, it’s decimated our need for one another, and the social networks dull the pain of that loss by making us feel like we’re still maintaining a social life, just online.